Ancient Greek Culture

 Sidebar: Athens Metro

-Athens' metro stations feature an impressive showcase of Greek art from prominent artists including Yannis Gaitis (Larisa), Giorgos Zongolopoulos (Syntagma) and Alekos Fassianos (Metaxourgio), whose work fetches record prices for a living Greek artist.
+Athens' metro stations feature an impressive showcase of Greek art from prominent artists including the late Yannis Gaitis (Larisa), the sculptor Giorgos Zongolopoulos (Syntagma) and Alekos Fassianos (Metaxourgio), whose work fetches record prices for a living Greek artist.

 The sound of the bouzouki, immortalised in Mikis Theodorakis' 1960s soundtrack to Zorba the Greek, has become synonymous with Greece.
-The long-necked lute-like instrument became central to rembetika and dominates laïka.
+The long-necked lute-like instrument became central to rembetika (blues) and dominates laïka (folk music).

 Sidebar: Byzantine Music